WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-api.md

     * `eip155:8508132` - Scroll
     * `eip155:7854577` - Zora
     * `eip155:1313161554` - Aurora
-* `forceUpdate` - (Optional) List of comma separated token contract addresses (CAIP-10 format) to force the latest balance update on. `chain` must be also provided for this type of call.
+* `forceUpdate` - (Optional) List of comma separated token contract addresses (CAIP-10 format) to force the latest balance update on. `chainId` must be also provided for this type of call.

 #### Success response body: